jeremyckahn/farmhand/README.md

 Automation is done with [GitHub Actions](.github/workflows).
 All changes are tested and built upon Git push.
 Merges to `main` automatically deploy to Production (the `gh-pages` branch) upon a successful test run and build.

+### Smoke Testing

+All are welcome to help with smoke testing Farmhand to ensure the game is stable!
+All you need is to be logged into GitHub and open a [new Smoke Test Report issue](https://github.com/jeremyckahn/farmhand/issues/new?template=smoke-test-report.md).
+This issue will have interactive checkboxes that you can use to track your progress.
+Once smoke testing is complete, please close the issue.

 ### Releasing updates

 Use this GitHub Action to deploy a new version of Farmhand: [![Release New Version](https://github.com/jeremyckahn/farmhand/actions/workflows/run-release.yml/badge.svg)](https://github.com/jeremyckahn/farmhand/actions/workflows/run-release.yml)